george-butler/Automated_DIC_platelet_analysis/README.md

 This repository enables the morphology of indiviudal platelets to be quantified from within a platelet spreading assay.
-This work is an adaption of the brilliant [Usiigaci](https://github.com/oist/Usiigaci) platform originally developed by Tsai *et al.* to track cell migration within phase contrast time-lapse microsopy.
-We have modified and retrained the mask regional convolutional neural network (Mask R-CNN) to segment the morphology of individual platelets from within Differential Inference Contrast (DIC) images.
-Furthermore, we have also repurposed the [Usiigaci](https://github.com/oist/Usiigaci) tracking GUI to function as quality control stage by which inaccurately segmented platelets can be removed from future analysis.
+This work is an modification of the brilliant [Usiigaci](https://github.com/oist/Usiigaci) platform originally developed by Tsai *et al.* to track cell migration within phase contrast time-lapse microsopy.
+We have altered and retrained the mask regional convolutional neural network (Mask R-CNN) to segment the morphology of individual platelets from within Differential Inference Contrast (DIC) images.
+Furthermore, we have also repurposed the [Usiigaci](https://github.com/oist/Usiigaci) tracking GUI to function as quality control panel by which inaccurately segmented platelets can be removed from future analysis.

 ## Installation